Roaming charges after Brexit

 How can I find out how much my mobile provider charges for roaming?

-Under Ofcom rules, your mobile network provider must provide details of their standard roaming charges on their website.
+Under Ofcom rules, your mobile network provider must provide details of its standard roaming charges on its website.
 If you’re at all unclear, call your provider before you travel to discuss what charges will apply to you.

 Can my mobile network provider change their data roaming charges at any time?